SEN - Special Educational Needs

 Watlington CP School receives some funding directly from the Local Authority to support the needs of learners with SEN.

-Our Downham cluster of schools also receive funding from the Local Authority which is described as ‘top up’ funding for learners who require support that exceeds that available in their own school.
+We may also receive funding from the Local Authority which is described as ‘top up’ funding for this pupils who have an EHCP or who have very High Needs.
 This can be applied for on a needs basis.

 How do we find out if this Support is Effective?